End-to-end Neural Network Based Quadcopter control: Results Discussion

 \subsubsection{DFBC}

 We generate a piece-wise 6th order polynomial $\mb{p}(t) = [x(t), y(t), z(t), \psi(t)]^T$ that passes through 10 laps of the 4x3m track with a final time of 40 seconds.
 To make sure the trajectory starts in hover, the initial velocity, acceleration and yaw of the trajectory are set to 0.
 At the 2nd waypoint, we constrain the yaw angle to be $45^\circ$ which we increment by $90^\circ$ for each of the following waypoints.
 Additionally, at these waypoints, we constrain the velocity to be aligned with the yaw direction.
 Using the time scaling values starting at $\alpha=0.7$ we generate faster and faster trajectories by incrementing $\alpha$ by $0.05$.
 We then track these trajectories with the INDI controller for 4 laps.
-We increased alpha until the INDI controller could no longer track the trajectory (which resulted in a crash at $\alpha=1.45$).
+We increased alpha until the INDI controller could no longer track the trajectory (resulting in a crash).
+An overview of all the performed flights can be found in Figure\ref{fig:MinSnapAll} and \ref{fig:MinSnapWeightAll} in the appendix.